Lemon-B-Citrom/vs-WattleWorld/README.md

 Limestone, can sometimes a chore to find and also a chore to grind (literally), making it a very time instensive material to acquire.
 Sand being mandatory in the recipes also severely limits plaster's access to players who set up shop in grassy, soil-heavy areas-- the exact places you would expect to see Wattle and Daub structures!
 It is more economical in every way to just use planks-- but that's very boring.

 ## In the future
 Considering making additional wattle and daub blocks that would represent more primitive versions of the material, with untreated, muddy daub and rudimentary timber supports using firewood.
-This would provide players with a low-tech, but still asthetically pleasing material to build with in T0.
+This would provide players with a low-tech, but still aesthetically pleasing material to build with in T0.